tuuo-bit/headcount/readMe.txt

-headcount - Python GUI and Excel for Attendance Management
+headcount - Attendance Management GUI using Python and Excel

 Taking attendance made fair, time efficient and easier by recognizing WiFi SSID's in range rather than physical counting.
 This program is only intended